mike182uk/timestring/README.md

 console.log(time); // will log 4500
 ```

-In the example above `str` is just a plain old `String` object. timestring.js adds a new method to the `String` objects prototype named `parseTime`.
+In the example above `str` is just a plain old `String` object.
+A new method to the `String` objects prototype named `parseTime`.
 This method parses the string and returns a time based value.

 **By default the returned time value will be in seconds.**